merciof/trainee-pitang-backend/README.md

 - :zap: **Yup** -> For request validation.
 - :zap: **MomentJS** -> For nice visualization of dates.
 - :zap: **Supertest, Mocha and Chai** -> For api endpoints tests.

-## :house: Getting started

-1. Clone this repo.
-2. Install the packages using your favorite package manager ( yarn install or npm install ).
-3. Rename the file config/env.example.js to config/env.js, and add the mongodb database URI.
-4. Run the app.

 ## :ticket: Endpoints